- 13 March 2019

 - Companies that have nonsensitive location-based businesses (Ex: Apartments, Car Dealerships, Hotels)

-- Companies that have a Google My Business account set up for each location and 90% of their location links verified
+- Companies that have a Google Business Profile set up for each location and 90% of their location links verified

 - Companies using location extensions in Google Ads